AlchemicRaker/fire/README.md

 ## Project Goal

-This project's goal is to provide a baseline NES template useful to both novice and advanced developers.
+This project's goal is to provide an NES template useful to both novice and advanced developers.
 This affects many aspects of this template:

 * **Low opinion** design so that your game is not limited by unnecessary and incorrect constraints about how the template _thinks_ your game should run.
 * **Module system** to easily include commonly used tools such as the ~~neslib~~ and ~~nesdoug~~ libraries, and the ~~Famitone5~~ and Famistudio audio engines.
 * **Multi-mapper build system** that targets many common mappers used in the homebrew community.
 Start developing with any of these mappers _today_.
-* **Unified mapper development experience**.
-PRG banking, CHR banking, seamless far calling, IRQ-based screen scrolling; all available through a unified api.
+* **Unified mapper API**.
+PRG banking, CHR banking, seamless far calling, IRQ-based screen scrolling; all in a unified api.
 * **C and ASM** are both supported, though you may choose to disable all **C** elements of the template if you prefer the bare-metal experience.
 * **Highly commented system** files for advanced developers to modify as they desire.
 * **Ready-to-use segments** reserved for your game's startup, NMI, and IRQ assembly code.